-BLUE CROSS BLUE SHIELD OF NORTH DAKOTA Obama announces policy change for plans slated to be discontinued
+BLUE CROSS BLUE SHIELD OF NORTH DAKOTA Enroll by March 15 for April 1 coverage

 STAFF BLOG CAPITOL CHATTER Update: Minnesota looking into Obamacare changes